|Country of Origin||Ireland|

 They know how to handle a kid while playing.
 Kerry Blue Terrier are never aggressive around kids.
 Instead they will have saint-like patience even if they are bored or not willing to play.

 Kerry Blue Terriers are truly a family dog.
 They are very loyal and affectionate with their family members.
 Kerries are good-natured with every human of all ages.
 They love spending time with their loved ones and are happiest when they’re with their human pack.

-Kerries make a fantastic watchdogs.
-They will welcome the known guest but at the same time, they will warn their family members with with any potential intruders.
+Kerries make a fantastic watchdog.
+They will welcome the known guest but at the same time, they will warn their family members with any potential intruders.
 They are not known as nuisance barkers, but when they bark, they sound intimidating.

-Kerry Blue Terrier are likely to have separation anxiety when they are left alone.
+Kerry Blue Terrier is likely to have separation anxiety when they are left alone.
 They will become destructive and aggressive when bored.
 As already discussed, they love being in the human pack.